 Dioxin, PCBs, asbestos, mercury, up to 13 tonnes of arsenic and hundreds of tonnes of lead would go into the dump.
 It would also contain thousands of tonnes of copper and iron and 33 tonnes of aluminum, tempting scavengers to dig into the mound after closure.

 3. The mound would leak radioactive and hazardous contaminants into the Ottawa River during operation and after closure.
 Many ways the mound would leak are described in the environmental impact statement.
 The mound is expected to eventually disintegrate in a process referred to as “normal evolution.”

 4. There is no safe level of exposure to the radiation that would leak into the Ottawa River from the Chalk River mound.
 All of the escaping radioactive materials would increase risks of birth defects, genetic damage, cancer and other chronic diseases.
 The International Atomic Energy Agency says radioactive wastes must be carefully stored out of the biosphere, not in an above-ground mound.

-5. International safety standards do not allow landfills to be used for nuclear waste disposal.
+5. International safety standards do not allow landfills to be used for disposal of “low level” radioactive waste.
 The International Atomic Energy Agency says that only Very Low Level Radioactive Waste (VLLW) can be put in an above-ground landfill-type facility.
 Canada would be shirking its international obligations as a member state of the IAEA and a signatory to an international nuclear waste treaty if it allowed this dump to be licensed.